Stephen V of Hungary: Reign (1270–1272)

-According to the Life of Stephen's saintly sister, Margaret, who had died on 18 January 1270, Stephen was present when the first miracle attributed to her occurred on the first anniversary of her death.
-Stephen, in fact, initiated Margaret's canonization at the Holy See in 1271.
+According to the Life of Stephen's saintly sister, Saint Margaret of Hungary, who had died on 18 January 1270, Stephen was present when the first miracle attributed to her occurred on the first anniversary of her death.
+Stephen, in fact, initiated Margaret's canonisation at the Holy See in 1271.
 In the same year, Stephen granted town privileges to the citizens of Győr.
 He also confirmed the liberties of the Saxon "guests" in the Szepesség region (present-day Spiš, Slovakia), contributing to the development of their autonomous community.
 On the other hand, Stephen protected the Archbishop of Esztergom's rights against the conditional nobles of the archbishopric who attempted to get rid of their obligations.

 Ban Joachim Gutkeled kidnapped Stephen's ten-year-old son and heir, Ladislaus and imprisoned him in the castle of Koprivnica in the summer of 1272.
 Stephen besieged the fortress, but could not capture it.
 Stephen fell ill and was taken to the Csepel Island.
 He died on 6 August 1272.
-Stephen was buried near to the tomb of his sister, Margaret, in the Monastery of the Blessed Virgin on Rabbits' Island.
+Stephen was buried near the tomb of his sister, Margaret, in the Monastery of the Blessed Virgin on Rabbits' Island.